soapbox-pub/rebased/docs/config.md

   password_authenticator: "Pleroma.BBS.Authenticator"
 ```

 Feel free to adjust the priv_dir and port number.
-Then you will have to create the key for the keys (in the example `priv/ssh_keys`) and create the host keys with `ssh-keygen -N "" -b 2048 -t rsa -f ssh_host_rsa_key`.
+Then you will have to create the key for the keys (in the example `priv/ssh_keys`) and create the host keys with `ssh-keygen -m PEM -N "" -b 2048 -t rsa -f ssh_host_rsa_key`.
 After restarting, you should be able to connect to your Pleroma instance with `ssh username@server -p $PORT`

 ## :auth